Rolex Oyster case – Complete Guide & History

 Rolex still to this day uses the Oyster case structure for all of its watches, although the technology has been improved and refined to make it even more reliable.

-The Rolex Oyster case was a huge technological feat that helped put Rolex on the map, and which was the first effort by Rolex to establish the image the brand has today of robustness and durability.
+The Rolex Oyster case was a huge technological feat that helped put Rolex on the map, and it was the first effort by Rolex to establish the image the brand has today of robustness and durability.

 The release of the Oyster case was also the start of Rolex’s testimonial advertising, which the company has continued to use in its marketing for decades to come.